pandastrike/coreos-reflector/README.md

   =================================================
   ```

 5. We are ready to test the Node server from your local machine.
 Open a new terminal.
-Using the `telnet` command-line tool, connect to the IP Address you noted above, port 80.
+Using the `telnet` command-line tool, connect to the IP Address and port you noted above.
 Send a message, and you should see it sent right back to you.

   ```
   telnet 184.72.26.40 8002